210712-Richard/ellis.delgado.p1/Project01/gameplan.md

 			- must state why amount changed
 				- if exceeding, reimbursement must be marked as exceeding 					available funds for reporting purposes
 		- Must confirm if grade from employee is passing

+## Okay, so what do we need to do today?
+* well,
+	-  We finished creating the user object and the form object
+	- should we build the UserDAO
+		*the only thing about that is that im a little confused 			about the functionality of the app right now
+	- Or we could try and create a user databse?
+		* we probably need the DAO first